wavefrontHQ/docs/pages/doc/integrations_pks.md

 </table>

-## VMware EnterprisePKS Monitoring Dashboards
+## Tanzu Kubernetes Grid Monitoring Dashboards

-Wavefront includes several predefined dashboards for monitoring PKS.
+Wavefront includes several predefined dashboards for monitoring Tanzu Kubernetes Grid.
 You can use these dashboards as is, or [clone and customize them](ui_dashboards.html).

 We support dashboards for major functionality including:
-* PKS Home dashboard
+* Home dashboard
 * Nodes dashboard
 * Namespaces dashboard
 * Deployments dashboard